saltyorg/docs/docs/reference/google-gcloud-tools-install.md

 ---

-1. Install the Google CLI tools.
+First, install the Google CLI tools.
 Enter these commands in your terminal:

 === "Ubuntu 20.04"